 I believe in one God, eternally existing in three facets or natures at once: Father, Son, and Holy Spirit.
 God is both singular and multiple.
-I believe in the truth and accuracy of the original writings of the Old Testament (Tanakh) and the New Testament (Bri’t Chadashah) Scriptures, that they were inspired directly by God (YHWH or Yahweh), and that they are of supreme and final authority in faith and in life.
+I believe in the truth and accuracy of the original writings of the Old Testament (Tanakh) and the New Testament (Brit Chadashah) Scriptures.
+They were inspired directly by God (YHVH, YHWH, Yahveh or Yahweh).
+Our heavenly Father is the supreme and final Authority in faith and in life.

 I believe that Jesus Christ (Yeshua Ha'Mashiach)

 In the beginning, the Word was with God and the Word was God

 While Jesus walked the earth He was in nature, and in the form of, God; He was made in human likeness and was in appearance as a man who, with incomprehensible humility, died on a cross

 The essence of sin is pridefully substituting ourselves for God and doing things our own way, rather than obeying Gods laws and commandments.
 On the contrary, the essence of redemption is accepting Gods authority, letting Him free us from our bondage to sin, and allowing Him to control our lives, now and forevermore.
 In the form of Jesus, on the cross, He took upon Himself the sins of mankind by paying the ultimate price for mankinds disobedience, defiance and insubordination to Him.